cshmookler/cpp_template/README.md

 ## **TODO**

 - [X] Proper GoogleTest integration.
+- [ ] Update the year in the LICENSE file.
 - [ ] Some dependencies fail to build from source (may just be a Conan problem).
 - [ ] Provide options for controlling what modules are linked from dependencies.
 - [ ] Allow a template to be configured multiple times.